reelyactive/advlib/README.md

 | uuids             | Array of String  |                     |
 | version           | String           | Format pending      |

 Properties are intended to be as flat as possible to facilitate data manipulation, especially with respect to database schemas.
+One exception is the _relay_ property which encapsulates ambient data intended for external processing by a third party.
+A _relay_ Object has only one mandatory property, _type_, which is a String identifying the third party, and may also include any number of third-party-specific properties.

 Project History